babel/website/website/blog/2018-07-19-whats-happening-with-the-pipeline-proposal.md

 share_text: "What's Happening With the Pipeline (|>) Proposal?"
 ---

-With the release of [babel@7.0.0-beta52](https://github.com/babel/babel/releases/tag/v7.0.0-beta.52), we introduced a new required configuration flag to `@babel/plugin-proposal-pipeline-operator`, a breaking change not for the pipeline operator.
+With the release of [babel@7.0.0-beta52](https://github.com/babel/babel/releases/tag/v7.0.0-beta.52), we introduced a new required configuration flag to `@babel/plugin-proposal-pipeline-operator`, a breaking change for the pipeline operator.
 To clear up any confusion, let's take a look at the pipeline proposal and why we needed to introduce this configuration option.

 <!--truncate-->